coinflex-exchange/v2/source/includes/_v2_websocket.md

 Requires an authenticated websocket connection.
 Please also subscribe to the **User Order Channel** to receive push notifications for all message updates in relation to an account or sub-account (e.g. OrderOpened, OrderMatched etc......).

-The websocket reply from the exchange will repond to each order in the batch seperately, one order at a time, and has the same message format as the reponse for the single order modify method.
+The websocket reply from the exchange will repond to each order in the batch separately, one order at a time, and has the same message format as the reponse for the single order modify method.

 Parameters | Type | Required |Description|
 -------------------------- | -----|--------- | -------------|